Gehirnfussel/LivePosition/README.md

 “I'll be honest, I'm throwing science at the walls here to see what sticks.” ~Cave Johnson

+## Features

+* display your position on a google map
+* add some anonymity to your position (to be set in settings.inc)
+* display raw output by adding ?raw (index.php?raw)

 ## ToDos
 * choose between 'Google Maps' and 'Open Street Map'
 * password-protection